umer480/kubernetes/aks/aks_networking.md

 **2**- 🔹**Pod Communication (pod-to-pod)**

-**IP-Per-Pod Model:** Each pod in Kubernetes is assigned a unique IP address, allowing direct communication between pods without the need for Network Address Translation (NAT).
+**IP-Per-Pod Model:** Each pod in Kubernetes is assigned a unique IP address, allowing direct communication between pods.
 This simplifies networking and ensures that pods can easily find and talk to each other across the cluster.

 **Kube-proxy**: This component runs on each node and manages network rules to allow communication between pods.
 It handles routing and load balancing for services within the cluster.

+`Kube-proxy` implements the Kubernetes **Service** concept by providing a stable virtual IP (ClusterIP) and port for a set of Pods.
+This allows other applications to communicate with the Pods using a consistent address, even as the underlying Pods are created, terminated, or rescheduled.
+Kube-proxy watches the Kubernetes API server for changes to Service and EndpointSlice objects.
+Based on these changes, it configures network rules on the local node using technologies like **iptables**.

 <img width="1100" height="738" alt="image" src="https://github.com/user-attachments/assets/f72dead7-bc00-4cde-b538-7c35b8a734ef" />